gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It's now possible to access Ivy extra info from component metadata rules.
 Roughly speaking, Ivy extra info is a set of user-defined key-value pairs published in the Ivy module descriptor.
 Rules wishing to access the extra info need to specify a parameter of type
-`IvyModuleDescriptor`.
+`IvyModuleMetadata`.
 Here is an example:

     dependencies {
         components {
-            eachComponent { component, IvyModuleDescriptor descriptor ->
+            eachComponent { component, IvyModuleMetadata ivyMetadata ->
-                println descriptor.extraInfo["expired"] // TODO: what's a real-world use case?
+                println ivyMetadata.extraInfo["expired"] // TODO: what's a real-world use case?
             }
         }
     }